OriolHinojo/gym_tracker/design/design.md

   - e1RM delta vs. previous week for the favourite exercise (auto-selected or user-set).
   - Exercises performed in the most recent session.
 - Cards are laid out with a responsive `Wrap` + `Flexible` sizing, switching between 1/2/3 columns without hard-coded widths to keep spacing consistent on phones, tablets, and desktop.
+- Session drill-downs (`/sessions/:id`) use `context.push` so the system back button always returns to Home instead of quitting the app.
 - Content updates through `ValueListenableBuilder` hooked to `preferredExerciseIdListenable`.
 - Recent sessions list now ships an inline “eye” icon that opens the shared session preview bottom sheet.
 The sheet uses the centralised `SessionDetail` loader and renders the new primary-container header card with workout metadata chips; exercise cards stay collapsed by default for a quick skim and expand to larger weight/rep typography on demand.
 - “Highlights” card is currently static placeholder copy.